sushma280/Cloudmart/README.md

 5. Tested the CI/CD Pipeline with a Code Change

-    + Modified MainPage/index.jsx (line 93) to update UI text.
+    + Modified MainPage/index.jsx to update UI text.

     + Committed the changes and pushed to GitHub, triggering an automatic pipeline execution.